JCoreMS/AVDAlerts/AlertReference.md

 | where HostPoolPercentLoad >= 85  //value to use for percentage
 ```

-## AVD-HostPool-Disconnected User over XX Hours
+### AVD-HostPool-Disconnected User over XX Hours

+Simply replace the 24h reference in the 2 locations noted below.

 ```
 // Session duration
 // Lists users by session duration in the last 24 hours.
-// The "State" provides information on the connection stage of an actitivity.
+// The "State" provides information on the connection stage of an activity.
 // The delta between "Connected" and "Completed" provides the connection time for a specific connection.
 WVDConnections
 | where TimeGenerated > ago(24h)